JoaoM359/movies/README.md

+# About
+This repository contains the implementation of a Kotlin Multiplatform app that lists movies and shows their details.

+It was developed following the Udemy Course [Domine o Kotlin Multiplataforma na Prática com Compose](https://www.udemy.com/course/domine-o-kotlin-multiplataforma-na-pratica-com-compose).

+## Project Structure
 This is a Kotlin Multiplatform project targeting Android, iOS.

 * [/composeApp](./composeApp/src) is for code that will be shared across your Compose Multiplatform applications.